captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 I was kind of overwhelmed
 ---
-by the chip aisle.
+by the snack aisle.
 ---
-Trader Joe’s has so many chips, right?
+Trader Joe’s has so many snacks, right?
 ---
-Sririacha chips.
+Tortilla chips.
 ---
-Pickle chips.
+Ghost Pepper chips.
 ---
-Copious amounts of tortilla chips.
+Truffle chips.
 ---
-So I just started buying all of them.
+There were ten kinds of pop corn.
 ---
-I bought way too many
-chips.
+TEN!
+---
+So I just started them all in the cart.
 ---
 I was out of control.
 ---